Find out the best way to walk the Appian Way by learning from my mistakes!

 Circus of Maxentius

-My first stop was the Circus of Maxentius, which was originally an ancient racetrack.
+My first real stop was the Circus of Maxentius, which was originally an ancient racetrack.
 It also happens to be free to visit.
 If you don’t already have a map of the park, ask for one at the information both (also free).

 Restaurants and Cafes on the Appian Way

 Continuing along the road, you’ll pass by a few restaurants (all with signs saying full on the day I visited – the locals are more organised than I was!) with lovely gardens.

 If you’re after a smaller lunch, there are also a couple cafes along the road.
 These sell everything from bottled water, to packaged ice creams and takeaway lasagna.
 At least one of the cafes rented bicycles.
 If walking all day doesn’t sound appealing, cycling seemed to be a very popular option, especially with families.

 Be warned that after these two cafes, there’s not much else along the road.
 Once the road turns into large cobblestones, traffic is not allow so there is no services provided.
 This is where the walkers switched from tourists arriving by tour bus to locals out for a family afternoon.

 Finally the road turned into the pretty scenic views I’d seen online.
 Though by this point my feet were a bit too tired to really enjoy the scenery!

 Getting Back to Rome

 By this time I had walked about 15km, so my feet were starting to hate me.